Last updated: 4 January 2021

 UMi also needs to process information about its employees, suppliers and contractors so that staff can be paid, records maintained, and the requirements of government and funding bodies satisfied.
 To comply with the law, information must be collected and used fairly, stored safely and not disclosed to any other person unlawfully.

 UMi will not collect any data which is unnecessary or excessive in relation to the purposes it has explained above.

-In relation to the above, the company must comply with the eight Data Protection Principles which are set out in the Data Protection Act 1998.
+In relation to the above, UMi must comply with the key principles which are set out in Article 5 of the GDPR.
 In summary these state that Personal Data shall be:

 - Not kept for longer than necessary